3devo/ChildbusBootloader/PROTOCOL.md

 | 1/2   | CRC

 The address specified indicates the (byte) address of the first byte to write.
+Note that this address is relative to the writable flash area, which might or might not be at the start of the device's flash (e.g. the bootloader might be at the start of flash and an address 0 might refer to the first available address after the bootloader).
+There is currently no mechanism to query for such a "flash offset".
+When relevant (e.g. for selecting the right image to flash), the master is expected to have out-of-band knowledge (e.g. based on the device type, hardware version, bootloader version, etc.) to determine the offset.

-To simplify the slave implementation, this command should only be used to write consecutive bytes to flash, starting at address 0.
+To simplify the child implementation, this command should only be used to write consecutive bytes to flash, starting at address 0.
 In particular the address must either be one past the last byte written, or it must be zero to start, or start over.
 If this constraint is violated,